billylo1/NearDrop/README.md

 - You can change computer name
 - You can change notification type.
 Instead of MacOS notification you can switch to Alert dialog style
 - Launch at Login
+- Safe files can be opened automatically.
+Only Images and Plain Text files can be opened

 ## Limitations

-* **Receive only**.
+- **Receive only**.
 For now.
 I haven't yet figured out how to make Android turn on the MDNS service and/or show the "a device nearby is sharing" notification.
-* **Wi-Fi LAN only**.
+- **Wi-Fi LAN only**.
 Your Android device and your Mac need to be on the same network for this app to work.
 Google's implementation supports multiple mediums, including Wi-Fi Direct, Wi-Fi hotspot, Bluetooth, some kind of 5G peer-to-peer connection, and even a WebRTC-based protocol that goes over the internet through Google servers.
 Wi-Fi direct isn't supported on macOS (Apple has their own, incompatible, AWDL thing, used in AirDrop).
 Bluetooth needs further reverse engineering.
-* **Visible to everyone on your network at all times** while the app is running.
+- **Visible to everyone on your network at all times** while the app is running.
 Limited visibility (contacts etc) requires talking to Google servers, and becoming temporarily visible requires listening for whatever triggers the "device nearby is sharing" notification.

 ## Installation

-Download the latest build from the releases section, unzip, move to your applications folder.
-When running for the first time, right-click the app and select "Open", then confirm running an app from unidentified developer.

-If you want the app to start on boot, add it manually to login objects in System Preferences.
+TBD

 ## Contributing

-Pull requests that change the readme will not be accepted.
+- Try to follow common patterns
+- Always document your PR

 ## FAQ